autonity/docs.autonity.org/concepts/staking/index.md

 The period of time bonded stake must wait before Newton is redeemed to the staker after processing a stake redeem (`unbond()`) transaction, defined as a number of blocks.
 The unbonding period can be any integer number > `0`, but _must_ be longer than the epoch period.
 There is no requirement for the unbonding period to be a multiple of the epoch period, just larger.

-Stake remains at risk during the unbonding period; it is locked and in a non-transferrable state.
-This locking period is a protocol measure that gives the consensus protocol's accountability and omissions  mechanism time to identify and prove faults and apply penalties to bonded stake before stake is unlocked and redeemed.
+Stake remains at risk during the unbonding period.
+This is a protocol measure that gives the consensus protocol's accountability and omissions  mechanism time to identify and prove faults and apply penalties to bonded stake before stake the unbonding period has expired and the bonded Newton has been redeemed.
 Byzantine behaviour cannot escape penalties by unbonding before a fault is detected.

 The duration of the unbonding period is set at genesis by the `unbondingPeriod` parameter, see the [Protocol](/reference/protocol) parameter reference.
 The setting can be changed by governance calling the [`setUnbondingPeriod()`](/reference/api/aut/op-prot/#setunbondingperiod) function.